jastinyan/Plant-Species-Image-Classification/README.md

-# 🌿 Plant Image Classification Model
+<h1 align="center"> 🌿 Plant Image Classification Model 🌿 </h1>
-   ### Gourd Family Plant
+   <h2 align="center"> Gourd Family Plant</h2>

 ## 📌 A. Project Overview

 ### 📖 Brief Description
    This project focuses on designing, training, evaluating, and documenting an **image classification model** that can recognize **20 related plant species**.
 The model was created using **Google Teachable Machine**, where a dataset of plant images was collected, organized into classes, and trained to accurately classify plant species based on visual features such as leaves, flowers, fruits, and overall plant structure.
 The entire process, including dataset preparation, model evaluation, and testing results, is documented using **GitHub**.

 ### 🎯 Purpose
 The purpose of this model is to:
    - Automatically identify and classify different plant species using images
    - Demonstrate the application of machine learning in plant recognition
    - Improve skills in dataset handling, model training, and evaluation using accuracy metrics

 ---